-CMV Action are delighted to be taking part in the UK research project “Reducing Acquisition of CMV through antenatal Education (RACE-FIT)” which aims to assess an educational intervention to reduce the risk of catching cytomegalovirus (CMV) infection in pregnancy.
+CMV Action are delighted to be taking part in this UK research project which aims to assess an educational intervention to reduce the risk of catching cytomegalovirus (CMV) infection in pregnancy.

 CMV is the most common infection to be contracted before birth and about 20% of babies infected with CMV in this way will have permanent health problems, such as hearing loss, learning delay or physical impairments.
 Simple hygiene measures may reduce the risk of catching CMV whilst pregnant, and therefore, also the risk of passing on the infection to the unborn baby.
 In the UK, pregnant women are not routinely told about these hygiene measures.

 Before we can embark on a large-scale study to determine the effectiveness of an education intervention in reducing CMV infection in pregnancy, the feasibility of such a large study has to be assessed.
 Doctors at St. Georges University of London, in partnership with CMV Action, are working together with experts from Kingston University, University College London and Cambridge University to develop and educational material.
 The study has been funded by the National Institute for Health Research (NIHR) and approved by the NHS Research Ethics Committee.